-Wow, five months already – so theoretically I am almost at half time till I can go skiing again!
+Wow, 20 weeks already – so theoretically I am almost at half time till I can go skiing again!
 Yep, you read that right.
 I have full intentions on going on the slopes again.
 I loooove winter!

 I am actually a really good skier, I do blues and blacks, have good balance and don’t fall.
 Well, except that one time but that was just an incredibly super freak accident.
 My surgeon said it will take one year to do sports again, so… something to look forward to.

 All together I really must say, if there ever is something like “perfect timing” for a hip fracture, it’s probably in the winter.
 I was laying low for the last few months but now that spring has finally found its way here and I am learning to walk again, it’s perfect to do it outside when everything is blooming.